NUMC chief and president Politi fired by board

 The board did not address the cause of Politi’s firing, which was part of a restructuring of the East Meadow hospital’s leadership.

-The chief executive and president of the health system that runs the Nassau University Medical Center was unanimously fired late Wednesday by the board that oversees the hospital.
+The chief executive and president of the health system that runs Nassau University Medical Center was fired late Wednesday by the board that oversees the hospital.

 Dr. Victor Politi was terminated after directors with Nassau Health Care Corp., the public benefit corporation also known as NuHealth, met in executive session for nearly three hours.
 The directors voted 9-0 to remove him.